wkumari/draft-wkumari-opsawg-sdi/README.md

    configuration file.
 Note that all of this is existing functionality.
    The device attempts to load the configuration file.
-As an added step, if the configuration file cannot be parsed, the device tries to use its private key to decrypt the file and, assuming it validates, proceeds to install the new, decrypted, configuration.
+As an added step, if the configuration file cannot be parsed, the device tries to